VirtualPlanetaryLaboratory/vplanet/examples/README.rst

 `TideLock <TideLock>`_: Tidal locking of habitable planets with the CPL and CTL equilibrium tide models.
 [EqTide]

-`AtmEscEqTide <AtmEscEqTide>`_: Coupled atmospheric escape and tidal evolution.
-Includes water loss with CPL or CTL, as well as hydrogen escape via energy-limited, radiation-recombination-limited, Bondi-limited, and automatic models coupled to the CPL tidal model.
+`HLossTides <HLossTides>`_: Coupled atmospheric escape and tidal evolution for the CPL tidal model with hydrogen escape via energy-limited, radiation-recombination-limited, Bondi-limited, and automatic models.
+[AtmEsc, EqTide, STELLAR]

+`WaterLossTides <WaterLossTides>`_: Evolution of a planet losing water from photolysis and hydrogen escape while it tidally evolves.
 [AtmEsc, EqTide, STELLAR]